greymd/gctunnel/README.md

   create-event  Create new event on the specified calendar

 Arguments:
-  <QUERY>        Query for searching Gmail messages.
+  <QUERY>        Query for searching GMail messages.
 See Ref[2]. [default: in:inbox]
-  <MESSAGE_ID>   Identifier of the message in Gmail.
+  <MESSAGE_ID>   Identifier of the message in GMail.
 Value of "id" in results of 'messages'.
   <CALENDAR_ID>  Identifier of the calendar.
 Value of "id" in results of 'calenders'. [default: (authorized GMail address)]
   <COLOR_ID>     Specify color of the event.
 Value of "colorID" in results of "events".
   <text>         Free format text.